 The findings make the building the 89th original structure in Williamsburg, but its significance goes well beyond that.
 From 1760 to 1774, in a slaveholding colony, the Williamsburg Bray School educated as many as 400 Black children.
-The discovery has generated a great deal of media attention, including stories in The New York Times and The Washington Post and on NPR and CNN.
+The discovery has generated a great deal of media attention.

 In a February announcement of the findings, Colonial Williamsburg’s President Cliff Fleet said the Foundation, working with William & Mary and the community, was “collectively committed to doing the work to educate current and future generations about our African American heritage and the complicated history of the Bray School.”